Interaction with the Legislature and Other State Agencies, Kansas Board of Regents Policy

 1. Legislative Appearances and Committee Hearings

-1. Legislative Requests and Proposed Legislation (Also see Chapter B, Fiscal Management)
+1. Legislative Requests and Proposed Legislation (Also see FISCAL MANAGEMENT AND BUSINESS ADMINISTRATION)

-1. The Board must approve all requests made to the Legislature for funds, programs, changes in legislation and new legislation affecting the Board and the Regents institutions.
-Requests for legislation shall be submitted to the Board for consideration and inclusion in the Regents annual legislative proposals no later than the November meeting of the Board.
-Emergency situations may warrant special exceptions, but to the extent possible, no request for legislation during the ongoing legislative session will be considered after the March meeting of the Board.
-(5-14-87)
+1. All requests for funds, programs, changes in legislation and new legislation affecting the Board and system institutions shall be submitted to the Board for consideration no later than the November meeting of the Board.
+Emergency situations may warrant special exceptions, but to the extent possible, no request for legislation during the ongoing legislative session shall be submitted after the March meeting of the Board.
+Non-budgetary legislative items shall be submitted by the government relations officer of the institution to the Board’s director of government relations and shall contain actual bill language when possible.
+Requests for funds, programs, changes in legislation and new legislation that are approved by the Board shall be included in the Board’s annual legislative proposals.
+Requests that are not approved by the Board shall not be submitted to the Legislature for introduction.

-3. Legislation proposed by others than the Board may still have an effect on the operation of the Regents system.
-When such legislation is proposed, it shall be the duty of the Board to make a decision as to whether the position of the Board is that of support, non-support, or opposition.
+3. When legislation having an effect on the operation of the higher education system, proposed by someone or some group other than the Board, is brought to the Board’s attention, it shall be the responsibility of the Board to make a decision as to whether the position of the system is that of support, non-support, or opposition.

-1. Systemwide Requests: Requests to Regents institutions for systemwide information from other state agencies or other branches of state government are expected to be transmitted through the office of the Board.
-Regents institutions receiving requests directly from other state agencies or branches of state government should advise the requesting party of this policy and advise the office of the Board of the request.
-When time limitations do not allow sufficient time for transmission of responses through the Board office, responses may be submitted directly to the requesting party with copies to the Board office.
-(11-20-81)
+1. System-wide Requests: Requests directed to state universities for system-wide information from other state agencies or other branches of state government shall be transmitted through the Board office.
+State universities receiving requests directly from other state agencies or branches of state government shall advise the requesting party of this policy and advise the Board office of the request.
+When time is not sufficient to allow transmission of responses through the Board office, responses may be submitted directly to the requesting party with copies to the Board office.

-2. University-Specific Requests: Requests for information related specifically to a university should be sent directly to the requesting party, with a copy to the Board office.
+2. University-Specific Requests: Responses to requests received by a state university for information related specifically to that university may be sent directly to the requesting party, with a copy to the Board office.

-Any institution or employee seeking an opinion from the Attorney General must do so by making a request through the office of the General Counsel of the Board.
+Any state university or state university official wishing to seek an opinion from the Attorney General shall do so by making a request through the office of the General Counsel of the Board.

-Any institution or employee seeking an opinion from the Commission on Governmental Standards and Conduct (now the Kansas Commission on Governmental Ethics) should do so by making a request through the office of the General Counsel of the Board.
-(10-17-91)
+Any state university or state university official wishing to seek an opinion from the Kansas Governmental Ethics Commission shall do so by making a request through the office of the General Counsel of the Board.

 CONTACT: